0xIntuition/published-docs/README.md

 # Intuition Documentation Site

 This repository contains the source code for Intuition's technical documentation site, built using [Docusaurus](https://docusaurus.io/) and integrated with Notion for content management.
+For implementation details on the document publishing pipeline, see 'doc-publishing-process.md'.

 ## Overview